-- the child received dual therapy (due to maternal virological failure) - " At any time when clinical signs indicate possible HIV infection. - " 6 weeks after breastfeeding has stopped. - " 18 months (ELISA or HIV rapid test), if the exposed infant has not been shown to be HIV-infected.
+- " At any time when clinical signs indicate possible HIV infection. - " 6 weeks after breastfeeding has stopped. - " Do Universal HIV rapid/ELISA test at 18 months (HIV rapid test for ALL children regardless of HIV exposure, except in those who previously tested HIV positive and are on ART).
+LoE:IIF45